 A long-standing significant issue in merit systems is the determination of those positions which should be subject to appointment and dismissal at the discretion of the administration.
 In the Personnel Code, the legislature specifically provided for most major exemptions, such as those for all positions in the legislative and judicial branches, of directors and assistant directors of executive agencies, and of members of boards and commissions.
 In positions below the director, assistant director, board or commission level, the legislature chose to grant the Director of Central Management Services and the Civil Service Commission joint authority to exempt positions from Jurisdiction B of the Personnel Code.
-Under this provision, agencies request, and the Director of Central Management Services issues a recommendation as to whether positions that bear principal administrative responsibility for the determination of policy or principal responsibility for the implementation of policy should be exempted.
+Under this provision, agencies request that a position be deemed exempt, and the Director of Central Management Services issues a recommendation as to whether positions that bear principal administrative responsibility for the determination of policy or principal responsibility for the implementation of policy should be exempted.
 This recommendation is then submitted to the Civil Service Commission for approval.

-The impact upon the merit system of decisions made with respect to the exemption of positions from these provisions of the Personnel Code is obvious.
 The Commission acts by approving or denying exemption requests recommended by the Director of Central Management Services.
 Clarifications of these positions are evaluated to ensure that only positions that continue to qualify for exemption remain exempt.
-The Commission received a total of 65 exemption requests in fiscal year 2019.
-Of those, 61 were granted exemption and four were denied.
-The Commission rescinded the 4d(3) exemption from 90 positions, denied rescission for two positions and continued one position.
+The Commission received a total of 92 exemption requests in fiscal year 2020.
+Of those, 87 were granted exemption, two were denied and three were withdrawn.
+The Commission rescinded the 4d(3) exemption from 12 positions.